 You may make application for access or amendment to information held by Council.
 You may also make a request that Council suppress your personal information from a public register.
 Council will consider any such application in accordance with relevant legislation.

-In accordance with the Government Information (Public Access) Act 2009, your submission including any personal information such as your name and address, will be made available for public inspection and may be exhibited on Council’s website.
-You may request, in the form of a statutory declaration, that Council suppress the personal information in your submission from public inspection, if you consider that the personal safety of any person would be affected if the information was not suppressed.
-Any such request will be dealt with in accordance with the Privacy and Personal Information Protection Act 1998.
+In accordance with the Government Information (Public Access) Act 2009, any submission you make to Council, including any personal information such as your name and address, will be made available for public inspection and may be exhibited on Council’s website.

-You may also make an anonymous submission however if you choose to do so Council will be unable to contact you about the outcome of your submission.
+You can also make an anonymous submission, however if you choose to do so Council will be unable to contact you about the outcome of your submission.
 It should also be noted that the lack of information about your place of living may affect Council's consideration of the potential impact of the subject proposal.